-The Directors of the Company are convening the 2021 AGM to seek the Shareholders' approval for, inter alia, the proposed adoption of the Share Purchase Mandate.
+The Directors are convening the 2022 AGM to seek the Shareholders' approval for, inter alia, the proposed renewal of the Share Purchase Mandate.

-At the extraordinary general meeting of the Company held on 28 April 2008, the Shareholders had approved the Share Purchase Mandate to enable the Company to purchase or otherwise acquire the Shares.
-The Share Purchase Mandate was last renewed at the annual general meeting of the Company held on 30 April 2019 (the "2019 Mandate").
-The authority conferred by the 2019 Mandate had expired at the annual general meeting of the Company held on 14 May 2020 and was not renewed.
-Accordingly, the Company is now seeking approval from the Shareholders for, inter alia, the adoption of the Share Purchase Mandate at the 2021 AGM, which shall be on the same terms as the 2019 Mandate.
+At the AGM held on 29 April 2021, the Shareholders had approved the Share Purchase Mandate to enable the Company to purchase or otherwise acquire the Shares (the "2021 Mandate").
+The validity period of the 2021 Mandate will expire at the 2022 AGM.
+Accordingly, the Company is now seeking approval from the Shareholders for, inter alia, the renewal of the Share Purchase Mandate at the 2022 AGM.

 This Circular is circulated to the Shareholders together with the Company's Annual Report.
-The purpose of this Circular is to explain the rationale for, and provide the Shareholders with information relating to, the proposed adoption of the Share Purchase Mandate to be tabled at the 2021 AGM.
+The purpose of this Circular is to explain the rationale for, and provide the Shareholders with information relating to, the proposed renewal of the Share Purchase Mandate to be tabled at the 2022 AGM.